-CHE5B06 INORGANIC CHEMISTRY - III L Т Р С • 3 0 0 3 Objective (s) To enable the students to gain detailed knowledge of the chemistry of different analytical principles and to develop concerns for environment.
+CHE5B06 INORGANIC CHEMISTRY - III L Т Р С 3 0 0 3 Objective (s) To gain detailed knowledge of the chemistry of different analytical principles and to develop concerns for environment.
 To give a basic understanding of different metallurgical processes, interhalogen compounds and inorganic polymers.
-Course outcome (s) CO1 To understand the principles behind quanlitative and analysis.
-CO2 To understand basic processes of metallurgy and to analyse the merits of different alloys.
-CO3 To understand the applications of different inorganic polymers.
-CO4 To analyse different polluting agents.
-CO5 To apply the principles of solid waste management.
+Course outcome (s) CO1 To understand the principles behind quanlitative and quantitative analysis CO2 To understand basic processes of metallurgy and to analyse the merit of different alloys CO3 To understand the applications of different inorganic polymers CO4 To analyse different polluting agents CO5 To apply the principles of solid waste management